 What Are the Areas of Social Justice?

 There are far too many areas for any one person or single organization to address.
-It is more effective to focus on working within a specific area to promote the values of social justice, Especially as these areas are interrelated; for example, improving access to education can have positive impacts on a community’s access to health and business opportunities, which in turn can help to alleviate poverty.
+It is more effective to focus on working within a specific aspect to promote the values of social justice, especially as these areas are interrelated.
+For example, improving access to education can have positive impacts on a community’s access to health and business opportunities, which in turn can help to alleviate poverty.

 8 Careers in Social Justice